 - Silas and Timothy took over business operations, or

-- Aquila and Priscilla were running the business to support Paul (All three go to Ephesus).
+- Aquila and Priscilla were running the business to support Paul (all three go to Ephesus).

 As was his pattern, first to the Jews, and then to the Gentiles.
-Verse 6 shows his opposition from the Jews, so he setup his teaching base next door.
+Verse 6 shows his opposition from the Jews, so he set up his teaching base next door.

 Paul was busy doing good work.
 Building relationships, conversing with people, and doing the basics of evangelistic work.

-At first, I thought this was the common greeting of angelic visitors, but as I peered into first Corinthians, I read
+At first, I thought this was the common greeting of angelic visitors, but as I peered into 1 Corinthians, I read

 “For I am with you, . . . .because I have many people in this city.”

 Elijah had a similar fear – when he thought he was the only one – the Lord reminded him that there were others.

-When one thinks of all the other fears that hinder personal evangelism, we have this reminder that Paul faced similar fears.
+When one thinks of all the other fears that hinder personal evangelism, remember that Paul faced similar fears.